mgao6767/frds/docs/index.md

 >>> absorption_ratio(data, fraction_eigenvectors=0.2)
 0.7746543307660252
 ```

+1. `#!python absorption_ratio` function can also be imported using:

+    ``` python
+    from frds.measures.bank import absorption_ratio
+    ```

+    :octicons-light-bulb-16: Tip: You can use ++tab++ to navigate annotations.

+2. Hypothetical 6 daily returns of 3 assets.

 Another example, [Distress Insurance Premium (DIP)](https://frds.io/measures/distress_insurance_premium/) proposed by Huang, Zhou, and Zhu (2009) as a systemic risk measure of a hypothetical insurance premium against a systemic financial distress, defined as total losses that exceed a given threshold, say 15%, of total bank liabilities.